Horizon-NTH/Vault/README.md

 ## Features

-- **Vault Creation** : Create a vault to store files securely.
 - **Vault Opening** : Open an existing vault to access its contents.
-- **Vault Closing** : Close a vault and save its contents to a single file.
+- **Vault Closing** : Close a directory and save its contents to a single file.
 - **Vault Encryption** _[Coming Soon]_ : Encrypt and decrypt files stored in a vault with a password.
 - **Vault Compression** _[Coming Soon]_ : Compress and decompress files stored in a vault.